7 Simple Landline Phone Services for Seniors: Easy Setup & Clear Calls

 Vonage pricing

-North America plan: $9.99 a month for unlimited calls to the US, Canada, Puerto Rico, and Mexico
+The North America plan covers unlimited calling to the US, Canada, Puerto Rico, and Mexico

-Vonage works best for people comfortable with technology who already have internet and want the lowest starting price.
+Vonage works best for people comfortable with technology who already have reliable internet at home.

 AT&T Unlimited 55+